ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 Then, follow the OBS VirtualCam plugin tutorial to stream to a virtual camera.
 The phone will now act as a regular webcam.

-## Making the markers

-The next step is making the markers.
-Print the AprilTags.pdf page inside the Apriltag Trackers folder and cut the markers along the following lines:

-Now, for each of the three trackers, cut out a piece of cardboard the same size.
-Bend it down the middle at a 90 degree angle and glue the marker onto it, like this:

-Make sure you add some supports to ensure the tracker cant bend!
+## The trackers

+### How the trackers work

+This is a single Apriltag marker.
+Each marker has a white square in the middle that is used for detection and an unique pattern of black and white for identification.
+This means that a single marker must always be completely visible and completely flat in order to be detected.

+A tracker is composed of multiple markers facing diffrent directions, which ensures that at least one marker is visible when rotating it.
+They must all be fixed together and none of the markers that are included in a tracker should move or bend seperately.
+Tracker 0 is composed of marker id 0 and any number of extra markers of ids 1-44, tracker 1 is marker id 45 and any number of markers 46-89 etc.

+The simplest version of three trackers is the following: Tracker 0 made of marker 0 and 1, tracker 1 of marker 45 and 46 and tracker 3 of marker 90 and 91.
+To prevent bending, they are glued to cardboard.
+Each of them are glued together at an 90° angle.
+To make them yourselves, print the Apriltag.pdf file.
+Refer to the below photos to cut them out and glue them properly.

 Tracker 0 will be used on our hips, and should use some additional supports.
+I used some wire, but you can rather just use more cardboard.

 Add some way of fixing the trackers to your body.
 I use some hooks, through which i can then fix the trackers using rubber bands.